FREE SHIPPING on orders over $75 International: over $250

 Like Champagne or other regionally specific foods and beverages, Pu-erh is a geographically indicated product.

-This tea can only be grown, produced and fermented in southern Yunnan Province using sun-dried green tea from specific the Da Ye Zhong tea variety.
+This tea can only be grown, produced, and fermented in southern Yunnan Province using sun-dried green tea from the specific Da Ye Zhong tea variety.

 Ripe vs Raw Pu-erh Tea (Shou vs Sheng Pu-erh):